OPsword2222/ProfPOI-Rescryan/README.md

 After this is largely complete, I will be making a version that can be imported into Legacy (Wynntils 1.12.2)

 Each POI will be a group of nodes, and inside the file, a list of the exact node coordinates will be commented in.
+## Hello!
+Hi, I'm Rescryan.
+I came apon this project when it had been unactive for largely half a year (Though the last actual edit was November 2024, it had been unactive since June that year iirc).
+So, I decided to take the project and run the last few laps.
+I have been making edits and changes to it.
+I really hope you find it usefull!
+One last thing.
+In the materials section of this page, the Materials with an (R) after them means that I did those.
 ***
 ## How can you load this ingame?